kyleliang919/distributed-lion-pytorch/README.md

 # Distributed_lion
-Pytorch implementation of Distributed Lion optimizer that works on extremely low bandwidth and robust against worker drop-out.
+Pytorch implementation of Distributed Lion Optimizer that works on extremely low bandwidth and robust against worker drop-out.
 It's currently slow deal to the encoding and decoding process.
 One future todo item is to figure out an efficient implementation.

 # Example launch cmd for continuous pretraining
 ```